Explore Ancient Ruins

 San Miguel Allende

 Photograph the Parroquia de San Miguel Arcangel in the morning, afternoon, and evening and get a cathedral that changes colors.
-You can also see the city via hot air balloon rather than on foot if you'd prefer, or take an even slower pace and soak in the hot spring resort found in the surrounding hills.
+Be sure to see the city on foot. or take an even slower pace and soak in the hot spring resort found in the surrounding hills.
 If you'll be in the state of Guanajuato, San Miguel Allende gives you a quaint glimpse into a colorfully picturesque city.

 Mexico Must Dos

 Experiences you just can't miss

 Whether you're in Mexico for a week on a quick vacation or for a semester teaching English, these are the things that will help give you the authentic experience you're looking for.

 - Eat your fill of Mexican street food

 - Hike through lush jungles to explore ancient ruins

 - Get caught in a town square people watching